waliahmed24/Time-Series-Components-Modeling/README.md

 ## Motivation

 In theory, a time series can be decomposed into several components to better understand how the data behaves over time.
-These components include:
+These components include trend, seasonality, cyclicality, noise (randomness).

-- **Trend**
-- **Seasonality**
-- **Cyclicality**
-- **Noise (Randomness)**

 By modeling these components separately, we can enhance the interpretability of the time series data.
 In this project, the main focus will be on modeling **trend** and **seasonality**, as these two components often explain the majority of the variation in a time series.
 However, this may not always be the case for all datasets.

 ---